Aging changes in the heart and blood vessels

-Blood flows out of the heart, first through the aorta, then through arteries, which branch out and get smaller and smaller as they go into the tissues.
+Blood flows out of the heart, first through the aorta, and then through arteries, which branch out and get smaller and smaller as they go into the tissues.
 In the tissues, they become tiny capillaries.

-Capillaries are where the blood gives up oxygen and nutrients to the tissues, and receives carbon dioxide and wastes back from the tissues.
+Capillaries are where the blood gives up (releases) oxygen and nutrients to the tissues, and receives carbon dioxide and wastes back from the tissues.
 Then, the vessels begin to collect together into larger and larger veins, which return blood to the heart.

 - The heart has a natural pacemaker system that controls the heartbeat.
 Some of the pathways of this system may develop fibrous tissue and fat deposits.
 The natural pacemaker (the sinoatrial or SA node) loses some of its cells.
 These changes may result in a slightly slower heart rate.

 - A slight increase in the size of the heart, especially the left ventricle occurs in some people.
 The heart wall thickens, so the amount of blood that the chamber can hold may actually decrease despite the increased overall heart size.
 The heart may fill more slowly.